 The goal in this step is to remove any defenses and focus entirely on the information at hand, asking questions to get clarity as needed.
 Chances are, if one person had this experience, there may be others who did, too.
 Think of this process as free research – you’ll likely emerge with some handy tweaks to help optimize your next event!

 Of course, listening and understanding will only go so far in the eye of a dissatisfied customer.
 This is where mutual problem-solving comes in!
 Now that there’s a healthy understanding of the experience, work with the attendee to find a resolution that will meet their needs.
 In high-quality customer success teams, it’s not uncommon to straightforwardly ask the participant what you can do to remedy the situation.
 You may not always be able to meet their exact request, but it will give you a clear understanding of their anticipated solution that you can work toward.

-If your guest had a specific complaint, such as feeling uninformed up to the event, you can offer free registration with the promise of better pre-event communication.
+If your event guest had a specific complaint, such as feeling uninformed up to the event, you can offer free registration with the promise of better pre-event communication.
 If you come to the table with a proposed solution in hand, be flexible to make changes that would, within reason, most satisfy your guest.

 Win Brand Advocates

 The best event managers know that negative participant feedback can be more valuable than anything.
 Not only does it help them optimize future events, it gives them the opportunity to turn dissatisfied guests into complete brand advocates.